MicrosoftDocs/ai-builder/ai-builder-docs/predict-action-pwr-automate.md

       *}*
     *}*

-Add image here
+Add image 1 here

 5. Select **Save** in the upper-right corner, and then select **Test** to try out your flow:

-Add image here
+Add image 2 here

 6. In the flow run details, get the model JSON output in the **OUTPUTS** section of the predict action.
 This is useful to build downstreams actions using values of the model.

+Add image 3 here

 7. Go back to your flow in edit mode and select  **+ New step** and select the **Compose** action (or any other action to process your model output).
 Let's say your model output has the **Total** field, you can get it with the following formula:

   *@{outputs('Predict')?['body/responsev2/predictionOutput/labels/Total/value']}*

-Add image here
+Add image 4 here

+### Object detection model

+Same process with following infer request at step 4:

+### Category classification model

+Same process with following infer request at step 4: